Peruvian Hairless Dog: History

 Huacos of ancient Peruvian Hairless Dogs, Brüning Museum.

 The Peruvian Hairless Dog is often perceived to be an Incan dog because it is known to have been kept during the Inca Empire (the Spaniards classified them as one of the six different breeds of dogs in the empire), and they were also kept as pets in pre-Inca cultures from the Peruvian northern coastal zone.
 Ceramic hairless dogs from the Chimú, Moche, and Vicus culture are well known.
 Depictions of Peruvian hairless dogs appear around A.D.
 750 on Moche ceramic vessels and continue in later Andean ceramic traditions.

 Peruvian Hairless Dogs are now a symbol of Peru and part of its national heritage, celebrated in art and literature.
 The Fédération Cynologique Internationale (FCI) accepted the breed and adopted an official breed standard.

 Before that time, in the United States, some enthusiasts created another type of Peruvian hairless dog, the Peruvian Inca Orchid.
 The Peruvian Inca Orchid is recognized by the AKC and all recognized dogs are descendants of 13 dogs brought from Peru in the early 20th century.

-In 2018, an analysis of DNA from the entire cell nucleus indicated that dogs entered North America from Siberia 4,500 years after humans did, were isolated for the next 9,000 years, and after contact with Europeans these no longer exist because they were replaced by Eurasian dogs.
-The pre-contact dogs exhibit a unique genetic signature that is now gone.